davy7125/polyphone/en/manual/soundfont-editor/toolbar.md

 ## Virtual keyboard {#doc_keyboard}

-When clicking on the icon [piano](images/toolbar_piano.png "piano"){.inline}, a window opens showing the virtual keyboard that has been made for testing samples, instruments and presets.
+When clicking on the icon ![piano][piano], a window opens showing the virtual keyboard that has been made for testing samples, instruments and presets.
 This window triggers MIDI signals:

 * **note on** / **note off** / **after touch** with the piano keyboard,